30 Types of Beetles in Wisconsin

 Its body is also marked with tiny yellow spots, and its antennae are short and curved.
 It feeds primarily on aphids and other soft-bodied insects.

-These types of beetles in Wisconsin is a beneficial insect because it helps to control pest populations.
+These types of beetles in Wisconsin are beneficial insects because they help to control pest populations.

 However, it is important to note that the Bumble Bee Scarab Beetle should not be confused with the Cucumber Beetle, a harmful pest.